 Consequence of Taking Antidepressants: Excessive Sweating!

 According to the National Center for Health Statistics, more than 1 in 10 adults in the U.S. is taking an antidepressant.
 Twenty-two percent of these people, reports Dr. Scarff, experience excessive sweating as a side-effect of their medication.
 This type of sweating is called secondary hyperhidrosis (as opposed to primary hyperhidrosis, which is a medical condition unto itself).
 The unpleasant sweating that is secondary to antidepressants may be severe enough for patients to discontinue their treatment (with obvious negative impacts).
-Preserving the benefits of antidepressant treatment while counteracting untoward sweating is therefore an important goal.
-A goal which Dr. Scarff suggests can be reached through the use of oral agents.
+Preserving the benefits of antidepressant treatment while counteracting untoward sweating is, therefore, an important goal.
+A goal that Dr. Scarff suggests can be reached through the use of oral agents.
 He writes: “Although evidence is limited to case reports, consider cholinergic and serotonergic antagonists and dopamine partial agonists to relieve antidepressant-induced diaphoresis [excessive sweating].”

 Specifically, Dr. Scarff has found that the anticholinergic benztropine reduced or eliminated antidepressant-related sweating with doses ranging from 0.5 mg every other day to 1 mg/day.
 Dry mouth was the only reported side-effect.

-Other medications recommended by Dr. Scarff include: cyproheptadine (mild sedation reported as a side-effect), mirtazapine and aripiprazole.
+Other medications recommended by Dr. Scarff include cyproheptadine (mild sedation reported as a side-effect), mirtazapine, and aripiprazole.

 If you take an antidepressant and experience excessive sweating because of it, don’t miss this opportunity to get help.
 Print out Dr. Scarff’s article (published in a peer-reviewed medical journal) and respectfully share it with your healthcare provider.

 Feeling a little less stressed now?
 We sure hope so.